in 2009, Norfolk edged out Savannah to take second place among East Coast ports for total tonnage of cargo handled

 Source: National Oceanic and Atmospheric Administration (NOAA), Bathymetric Data Viewer

-Thanks to the dredging, Norfolk Southern can load outbound coal ships at Lamberts Point so the bottoms sink 50-feet deep into the water at high tide.
-Some coal ships calling at the terminal are large enough to be loaded with enough coal to require a 60-foot draft.
+Thanks to dredging a deep channel near the mouth of the Elizabeth River, Norfolk Southern can load outbound coal ships at Lamberts Point so the bottoms sink 50-feet deep into the water at high tide.
+Some coal ships calling at the terminal are large enough to require a 60-foot draft, if fully loaded.

 Because container ships are harder to maneuver in the channels, inbound and outbound container ship traverse Thimble Shoals at high tide when the water is at least 49 feet, 3 inches deep.
 Ships with a draft no greater than 47 feet may use the channels at low tide.4